Fresh Fruit, Broken Bodies

 *All award money has gone to farmworker organizations in collaboration with the farmworkers in the book.

-- Margaret Mead Award, Society for Applied Anthropology (2014)
+Margaret Mead Award, Society for Applied Anthropology and American Anthropological Association (2014)

 Awards for Fruta Fresca, Cuerpos Marchitos